 I took last year’s lack of meetings and events as an opportunity to cut back on styling my hair with heat.

 Apres Beach Wave Spray was the first product I ever tried from Oribe.
 You can use a diffuser with it, but I personally like spraying it onto damp hair and letting it naturally dry.
 This spray gives the perfect amount of subtle waves and body without making hair crunchy.
 It was just enough to make me feel like I got somewhat ready.

 This daily exfoliant from Lancer will probably be on every most-loved beauty post I ever do.
 I love this product.
 I’m not exaggerating when I say that my skin always looks better when I use it, and always looks worse when I don’t.

 A few years back I actually went in for a visit to Dr. Lancer himself (he’s a dermatologist) because no matter how many different things I used, my skin never looked ultra smooth.
 The Polish has single-handedly changed the texture of my skin, and I will say that over and over.
 It is worth the splurge, and a tube lasts like at least six months.

 I made a conscious effort last year to embrace down time instead of packing in random “stuff” to feel productive.
 I purchased this Vanity Planet facial steamer in January, thinking I’d use it a few times in between facials.
 I think we all know how that story ended.

 I used this little guy way more than originally intended, but it’s now become a part of my lifestyle and routine about once a week.

 Beyond making my bathroom feel a little more spa and zen-like, facial steaming helps open your pores so that your products can penetrate deeper and work better.

-(I love this product so much that the team at Vanity Planet gave me a special link – click here – to get you 50% off of this steamer.
-With the discount it’s under $50!)
+(I love this product so much that the team at Vanity Planet gave me a special link – click here to get it for under $100!)